 Here’s a good test… If you don’t miss a thing by walking away from the computer and just listening to the audio, you know it’s not a good use of the video medium.
 Could have been a podcast.

-Eons ago, before the advent of YouTube, I wrote long fromat videos for big brands.
+Eons ago, before the advent of YouTube, I worked on long fromat videos for big brands.
 We were constantly looking for ideas that did NOT involve a corporate talking head.
-Because they’re boring, with a capital B. And when we absolutely had use one, we made darn sure the spokesperson was attractive, well spoken and downright great in front of the camera.
+Because they’re boring, with a capital B. And when we absolutely had to use one, we made darn sure the spokesperson was attractive, well spoken and downright great in front of the camera.

 Because I have news for you… no one wants to sit and watch your lips move.